intltechventures/Consulting.Project.Tools/Wisdom/RulesOfMeeks.md

 \#5xx - On The Art of Managing a Business
 ====

 **\#501 - "Misplaced assumptions are the root of all fuck-ups."**

 **\#502 - "Meetings should be short, focused, and prep work should be done in advance."**

 **\#503 - "Preparation, dissemination, and review of meeting material should occur prior to the meeting.
 Fire people who violate this rule more than once."**

 **\#504 - "The purpose of a meeting should be to reach a decision - not chew the fat, meander, or seek to inform (send an email, post a wiki page, publish a position paper)."**

 **\#505 - "Invitees to a meeting should be kept to a minimum - invitees should be either one of the decision makers, or key subject matter specialists."**

 **\#506 - "You can survive a long time with $1 of profit on every deal/sale"**

+**\#507 - "When something is being hidden by others - consider this first: What is their financial motive?"